 Planning for the return of a student who has suffered a serious physical illness or injury can present challenges for teaching staff.
-EDMed® is a free, one hour professional development session.
+EDMed® is a free, two hour professional development session.
 EDMed® provides a range of educational strategies and information to assist in the smooth transition and integration back to school.
 This module can be delivered face to face or in a self-paced, online learning environment.

 EDMed Professional Development can be delivered face-to-face to education professionals.
 EDMed face-to-face is suitable for small-scale meetings, university lectures, or large-scale Professional Development events.

 Teach with Us

 The Ronald McDonald Learning Program gives teachers a chance to help seriously ill kids catch up on their missed education.
 Teachers are paid on an hourly basis to tutor students recovering from illness at the student's school or local community facility.
 Each student receives up to 40 weeks of tutoring, usually completed for an hour each week over four school terms.